 - Lay the shikibuton(s) on a breathable surface, such as a tatami mat or platform bed.

-- Sun it twice a year to bring the cotton "back to life" - and also to keep dust mites and mildew spores from becoming a problem.
+- Sun it twice a year to bring the cotton "back to life" and keep dust mites and mildew spores from becoming a problem.
 Lay it out in the sunlight on a sunny day over a bunch of chairs or on a table for a few hours on each side.

 Keep the Shikibuton from Forming Permanent Dips

 - All-cotton shikibutons tend to form dips where the body lies.
 If you lie in the same place every night, turn the shikibuton around (i.e., head to foot) every few days.
 Or "fluff" the shikibuton by hanging it up and beating it with a tennis racket.

 - Fold the shikifuton in thirds during the daytime to help stretch the fibers you were just compacting while you were sleeping on them.